Will Smith Player Props: Dodgers vs. Padres

 Will Smith At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 43rd, his on-base percentage ranks ninth, and he is 47th in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 37th in batting average, ninth in on-base percentage, and 46th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.